 Kalish is right when he said DraftKings is “well established to play a leadership role,” as the company is basically writing the playbook.
 You monitor a state, provide some testimony on a bill, apply for a license, and boom — you become the dominant force in the sports betting space.
 That makes the future of sports betting anything but dim.

 With Michigan now in play, and Illinois coming to the table, the Midwest is well-positioned to challenge any region as a sports betting hub.
 Expect it to become the next primary market as expansion steadily moves West.

 The northeast market is far from done; there are still a few places that might get their five minutes of fame — Massachusets and mobile wagering in New York, to name a few.

 The south will, eventually, become the crux of college football betting, which leaves us with Nevada and the west coast.
 So far, Oregon and Colorado have been soaking up the spotlight.
-But until the Golden State decides that it too wants to be part of the sports betting conversation, California will remain a glistening gem off in the distance.
+But until the Golden State decides that it too wants to be part of the sports wagering conversation, online sports betting in California will remain a glistening gem off in the distance.